wmcguire18/intermission-assignments/prep-for-module-3-frontend.markdown

 * additional skills that you’ve learned since Mod 1
 * ensure you have technical keywords in your About Me professional story
 * take “student” out of your headline if it’s there
-* any other updates needed to get your LinkedIn optimized for your job search
+* any other updates needed to get your LinkedIn optimized for your job search  ###done for now

 [Here’s a refresher on our guidelines for effective LinkedIn profiles.](https://careerdev.turing.edu/resources/branding_resources) The Career Dev team will be requesting a re-submission of your LinkedIn on Friday of Week 2, and we recommend using intermission to work on this.